-Positions in this classification assist students in the Math Laboratory by assessing their skill level and providing individualized tutoring in order to help them to achieve academic success.
+Positions in this classification assist in the Learning Disabilities Program by testing and tutoring learning-disabled students in order to help them to achieve academic success.

 Examples of Duties:

 Tutors students individually and in small groups using individualized training materials and strategies approved by the Learning Specialist and instructors